-- Keep exercises in the order they are assigned. - Clearly label each problem you are working on with its section and problem number. - Use a highlighter to mark each label, so they are easily identifiable. - If unable to fully complete a proof or problem, show attempts and why they did not work. - Note with whom you worked (if anyone). - Your journal should not contain class notes or collected assignments.
+- Keep exercises in the order they are assigned. - Label each problem you are working on with its section, problem and page number.
+I will often only give you the section and problem number for the solution that you should copy from your journal onto the quiz. - Use a highlighter to mark each label, so they are easily identifiable.